HMS Intrepid (L11): Falklands War (1982)

+Refit

+Intrepid underwent refit at Devonport Royal Dockyard between January 1984 and June 1985.
+During this period, her 1940s-era 40 mm Bofors guns and two of her 1960s-era Sea Cat surface-to-air missile launchers were removed.
+They were replaced by two BMARC GAM-B01 20 mm cannons on the bridge wings, along with two twin, Oerlikon/BMARC GCM-A03 30 mm guns on her mid deck.

-Intrepid was refitted at Devonport Royal Dockyard between January 1984 and June 1985, with two Sea Cat launchers removed, with twin 30 mm anti-aircraft mounts and two single 20 mm cannon added.
-From June 1985 until 1990 she supported the sea training phase of initial officer training, undertaken at Britannia Royal Naval College, as part of the Dartmouth Training Squadron.
-During the same period Intrepid also provided Marine Engineering Artificer Apprentices from HMS Sultan their sea training opportunity.
-During a three to four-month period, each entry of Artificers would spend a week working in each department aboard in order to learn more about the other trades in the Royal Navy.
+From June 1985 until 1990, she supported the sea training phase of initial officer training conducted at the Britannia Royal Naval College, operating as part of the Dartmouth Training Squadron.
+During the same period, Intrepid also hosted Marine Engineering Artificer Apprentices from HMS Sultan, providing their required sea training.
+Each intake spent three to four months aboard, rotating through departments weekly to gain experience across a range of Royal Navy specialisations.

 Decommissioned

-Intrepid was placed in reserve status late in 1990, when Fearless completed an extensive refit.
-Intrepid was in poor physical condition by this time, which prevented a similar upgrade, and was laid up at HM Naval Base Portsmouth.
-Intrepid was used as a source of spares for Fearless.
-She was decommissioned in 1999 and awaited her disposal, by scrapping, in Fareham Creek, Hampshire.
+Intrepid was placed in reserve in late 1990 following the completion of an extensive refit of her sister ship, Fearless.
+By this time, Intrepid was in poor physical condition, which ruled out a similar modernisation.
+She was laid up at HM Naval Base Portsmouth, used as a source of spare parts for Fearless, and formally decommissioned in 1999, remaining moored in Fareham Creek, Hampshire, pending disposal.

-On 12 February 2007, the MoD announced that Intrepid was to be recycled at a British facility.
-Leavesley International was selected as the preferred bidder, pending licence acquisition.

-The contract aimed to ensure that the ship was disposed of responsibly, and in full compliance with international environmental legislation.
+On 12 February 2007, the Ministry of Defence announced that Intrepid would be recycled.
+Leavesley International was selected as the preferred bidder, subject to the acquisition of the necessary licences.
+The contract stipulated that disposal would be carried out in full compliance with international environmental regulations.

-Having received the required planning permission and environmental licences for disposal, Intrepid left Portsmouth for her final journey to Liverpool on 13 September 2008.
-Having been previously suggested as potential diving site on the south coast, various veterans of the Falklands War started a petition on the 10 Downing Street website to preserve the ship as a memorial to the conflict.
+Having secured the required planning permission and environmental approvals, Intrepid departed Portsmouth for Liverpool on 13 September 2008 to be dismantled.
+Earlier proposals had suggested preserving her as a static diving site off the south coast.
+A group of Falklands War veterans launched a petition on the 10 Downing Street website to retain the ship as a memorial to the conflict, though this was unsuccessful.